-Due to loss before tax for the year ended December 31, 2022, no employees' compensation and directors' remuneration was recognized.
-In addition, there were profit before tax for the year ended December 31, 2021, but the Company still had accumulated losses, so there should be retained for offsetting deficits, no employees' compensation and directors' remuneration was recognized.
+Due to loss before tax for the year ended December 31, 2023 and 2022, no employees' compensation and directors' remuneration was recognized.
 The related information can be accessed through the Market Observation Post System website.

-- (t) Financial Instruments
+- (t) Financial instruments

 - (i) Credit risk

 - 1) Exposure to credit risk